Testing components

 configuration then you can use the @RegisterExtension

-annotation and configure the extension programatically.
+annotation and configure the extension programmatically.

 The original test could be rewritten like: